nicekiwi/ag-aus-docs/03_TF2/Maps.md

 The map list we created for server admins is chosen from the `sm_map` and `sm_votemap` menus so we will need to direct those plugins to the correct location: `/tf/addons/sourcemod/configs/adminmenu_maplist.ini`

-When you've finished with your map config it should look like this:
+When you’ve finished with your map config it should look like this:

 ```
 /